cmhood/mem/README.md

 ### Creating flashcards

 Create a deck of flashcards as a plaintext file.
-Separate individual flashcardsi with a line containing only a `%` character.
+Separate individual flashcards with a line containing only a `%` character.
 Within each flashcard, use the `|` character to break up a flashcard into different parts, and `mem` will pause after each part.
 (Press the space key to advance.)
 The `\` character is handled